 Why?
 Well, damaged blades mean you’re not getting cuts the way you’re supposed to.
 You might be getting fine cuts with one side of the blade and chunky cuts with the other side.
 Inefficient cuts lead to grass piling up and caking and then clogging.

 Also, damage to the blades could lead to the blade assembly being unbalanced.
-This can lead to not only chunky and uneven cuts but large sections of turf being cut and ripped up.
+This can lead to not only chunky and uneven cuts but also large sections of turf being cut and ripped up.
 With that kind of action, you’ll be getting more soil mixed in with the grass under your mower, around the chute, and in the bag.

 The fix here is, of course, to inspect your blades and replace them if there’s any sign of damage.